Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

 *There are two ways of processing your PDFs with pdftk:*

 a.
 Use the [pdfk web service](https://pdftk-web-service.herokuapp.com/) to upload, convert and download your PDF.
-Alternatively, you can setup the pdftk web service on your own server/localhost.
-[Get repo to setup pdftk web service](https://github.com/tertek/pdftk-web-service)
+Alternatively, you can setup the pdftk web service on your own server/localhost. <br>[Get repo to setup pdftk web service](https://github.com/tertek/pdftk-web-service)

 b.
 Use [pdftk](https://www.pdflabs.com/tools/pdftk-server/) for your system and run: